PeteXC/Buckget/README.md

-# Buckget
+# Loginator
- This is a tool that will help you extract logs stored in S3
+ This is a rudimentary tool that will help you extract logs or other files stored in S3

  ## Installation